This article shows you how to request optional SSProtect feature components.

 After you make a Request, and prior to processing, the dialog will show the same UI text though the checkbox you chose will remain checked.
 If you inadvertently make a request, you can deselect the checkbox and, upon confirmation, cancel the pending Activation Request.

 Requesting :Email is no different than requesting any other component, though once applied to your Account, operation is a bit different since new components are installed - specifically an Outlook COM Add-In that utilizes :Expand with your SSProtect :Foundation Client to protect messages.
-Installation is automatically carried out during your subsequent Login to SSProtect.
-For more information, see the article, Installing :Email.
+Installation is automatically carried out during subsequent Login to SSProtect.
+For more information, refer to, Installing :Email.

-:Recover requires :Shell.
-When enabling :Recover, KODiAC manages dependencies and, through the coordinated efforts of DefiniSec Support staff, configures prerequisites - including :Shell activation.
+:Recover requires :Shell, rarely unavailable.
+When enabling :Recover, KODiAC manages dependencies and, through the coordinated efforts of DefiniSec Support staff, can address any gaps in your host install.

-After you receive email notification that :Recover (and potentially :Shell) has been enabled, navigate to the Administer Users UI using the notification icon's context menu.
-Select a target Account and choose Edit, then select :Recover before selecting Save.
-This is only required for existing Organization Accounts since new Accounts inherit your settings as a starting point.
+After you receive email notification that :Recover has been enabled, navigate to the Administer Users UI using the notification icon's context menu.
+Select a target Account and choose Edit, then select :Recover before choosing Save.
+This is only required for existing Organization Accounts since new Accounts inherit :Recover, enabled, as a starting point.

-:Recover is automatically enabled for an Individual Account.
-You can dynamically enable/ disable Optimized Offloading/ Hybrid Encryption using the Account Configuration dialog available from the SSProtect notification icon's context menu.
+When dynamically added to an Individual Account, :Recover is automatically enabled.
+Individual Account holders can as a result enable/ disable Optimized Offloading/ Hybrid Encryption using the Account Configuration dialog available from the SSProtect notification icon's context menu.

 Activating :Recover for Many Organization Accounts

 To manage a large number of Users, from the Administer Users UI, Export your Users, make the necessary changes to the resulting CSV file, then Import changes and choose Save All to commit.